cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 - **Relations:** contains information on data accessed by programs.
   Access type can be *read*, *write*, *both*, or *unknown*.
   It also contains the *runid* of the program that accessed the data, and the specifics of any *component* of a program that also accessed the data.
 For example, a flowlet is a *component* of a flow.
 - **Data:** contains Datasets or Streams that were accessed by programs.
 - **Programs:** contains information on programs (flows, MapReduce, Spark, workers, etc.) that accessed the data.

+.. highlight:: json-ellipsis

 Here is an example, pretty-printed::